krrish-v/lock_exe/README.md

 (don't skip)

-[SECURITY POINT] Move that private key file to somewhere else to any other stograge device, but keep it safe other you will never get that encrypted file again
+[SECURITY POINT] Move that private key file to somewhere else to any other stograge device, but keep it safe otherwise you will never get that encrypted file decrypted again

 you can use this exe file in your pendrive if you store some credentials over their in small sized file, it is basically for that purpose only